 Begin by relaxing your body.
 Run your conscious attention over every part of your body in turn, mentally relaxing each muscle and sinew.
 Eventually, you will notice some changes.
 You might feel tingling sensations.
 Your body might feel heavy and as if it were sinking into the bed, or you might feel lighter as if floating above the sheets.
 These are all good signs and indicate that you are in the right state.

 Passively observe the hypnagogia - let them come and go.
 The clarity and details will increase.
-When a particularly vivid scene appears, focus on it, concentrating on the minutiae.
+When a vivid scene appears, focus on it, concentrating on the minutiae.
+Imagine yourself in the dream.
 The dream will draw you in, often with a popping sensation, with no loss of awareness.

 The WILD method requires practice to perfect.
-But once achieved will allow you to have lucid dreams whenever, and wherever, you wish.
+But once achieved, Wake Induced Lucid Dreams will allow you to have lucid dreams whenever, and wherever, you wish.
 Imagine entering a lucid dream during your commute to work on the train or bus!